ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

     // not be visible to sandbox anylonger ret = mount("tmpfs", tmp_dir, "tmpfs", 0, NULL);

-    // if want to share a dir from outside into sandbox
+    // if want to share a dir from outside into sandbox, can do something like this
     // /tmp/sandbox_tmp will become root / later so in order to make
     // the play dir accessible inside the sandbox as /my_play_dir
     // we create it in /tmp/sandbox_tmp/
     char common_dir[] = "/tmp/sandbox_tmp/my_play_dir";
+    char play_dir_outside_sandbox[] = "/home/ankurs4/src/my_play_dir";
     create_dir_if_not_exists(common_dir);
-    ret = mount(PLAY_DIR_OUTSIDE_SANDBOX, common_dir, NULL, MS_BIND | MS_REC, NULL);
+    ret = mount(play_dir_outside_sandbox, common_dir, NULL, MS_BIND | MS_REC, NULL);

+    // finally we chroot to /tmp/sandbox_tmp
-    // code for chrooting into /tmp/sandbox_tmp (see above) }
+    // code for chrooting (see above)
+}
 ```

+### PID namespace

+If you notice carefully we called `unshare` with `CLONE_NEWPID` flag as well.
+This means that the

 ### Manipulating environment variables

 It is worth mentioning that nix is a build tool but with nix-shell, just by manipulating the environment variables like the PATH, LD_LIBRARY_PATH etc, it provides meaningful, albeit leaky, isolation at runtime.
 It is a useful means of isolation because it is very simple.
 Although it should obviously be used only if you trust the application to respect the environment variables and not escape the filmsy sandbox.
-But the effectiveness of `nix-shell` tells me that it can work.
+But the effectiveness of `nix-shell` tells me that it is effective in scenarios such as development environments.